msb002/Acquisition/README.md

 ### Setup your experiment.
 See the develop section below for an explanation of Lab configuration files.

-If you have changed the phsical configuration of sensors into the DAQ you must update the lab configuraiton files, otherwise this section can be skipped.
+If you have changed the phsical configuration of sensors into the DAQ, or are starting a new project, you must update the lab configuraiton files.
+Otherwise this section can be skipped.
 Labview uses these files to build a DAQmx task, naming your channels and including other metadata.
 1. Go to the folder `X:\Lab Configuration\` (if unavailable, refer to MHD Common Drive Info)
 2. The Lab configuration folder is a Local (i.e. not on GitHub) Git respository and changes to the configuration file should be commited.
 If you haven't already read See [Contribting] for info on commiting changes.
 3. Before altering any of the files open Git bash in the folder (Right click and select open Git bash here) and run 'git status' to confirm that there are no uncommited changes.
 If so you should commit those changes.
 4. Update the Instruments file to reflect your configuration (if necessary)
 5. Open the 'signal'_PXI_1 file corresponding to the signal types used in your experiment.
 Update these sensors to reflect those you edited for your experiment. (if necessary)
+6. To create a new project ID, add it to `ProjectIndex.csv`.
-6. When done editing the configuration files commit any changes.
+7. When done editing the configuration files commit any changes.

 ### Startup Labview programs